“Away Mission III: Klingonisch”—part 1

 Many light-years distant from the Earth,

-Enterprise forges ahead into galaxies which no man has seen before.
+the Enterprise forges ahead into galaxies which no man has seen before.

 “Pure nonsense,” Frantz grunts.
 “Four hundred men?
 And it takes the Enterprise years just to cross this galaxy!”